Diversity of Fuzzy Dark Matter Solitons: Effects of the gravitomagnetic field

-Comparing the gravitational potentials calculated by Eq.~(\ref{eq:Pe20}), Eq.~(\ref{eq:Pm21}) and Eq.~(\ref{eq:Pm22}), we find $\Phi_{\rm e}$ is dominant over $\Phi_{\rm m1}$ and $\Phi_{\rm m2}$ in the $x-y$ plane and the latter two can be neglected for $n\geq1$.
-For clarity, we plot the gravitational potentials of $|\Phi_{\rm e}|$, $|\Phi_{\rm m1}|$ and $|\Phi_{\rm m2}|$ in the $x-y$ plane as a function of $n$ in Fig.~\ref{fig:P2}, where $n\geq1$ means the radial distance is larger than the Schwarzschild radius of the supermassive BH.
-For these FDM particles not located in the $x-y$ plane or located in the $x-y$ plane but not rotating around the central supermassive BH, $\Phi_{\rm e}$ is further dominant.
+Comparing the gravitational potentials from Eqs .~(\ref{eq:Pe20}, \ref{eq:Pm21} and \ref{eq:Pm22}), we find $\Phi_{\rm e}$ and $\Phi_{\rm m1}$ to dominate over $\Phi_{\rm m2}$ in the $x-y$ plane and thus that the latter can be neglected for $n\geq1$ (ouside the SMBH horizon).
+For clarity, we plot the gravitational potentials $|\Phi_{\rm e}|$, $|\Phi_{\rm m1}|$ and $|\Phi_{\rm m2}|$ in the $x-y$ plane as a function of $n$ in Fig.~\ref{fig:P2}, where $n\geq1$ marks that the radial distance is larger than the Schwarzschild radius of the supermassive BH.
+We found that $\Phi_{\rm m1}$ is comparable to $\Phi_{\rm e}$ for radii within a decade of the Schwarzschild radius.
+According to Sec.~\ref{sec:ge}, this will further modify the soliton profile obtained from Eq.~\eqref{eq:sp10}.
+Then, following Eq.~\eqref{eq:AngMom}, the angular momentum of the FDM particle should be affected, which in turn should modify $\Phi_{\rm m1}$ through Eq.~\eqref{eq:Pm21} .
+This loop reveals that our method cannot yield safely an evaluation of the potential for the gravitomagnetic field induced by the spin of a supermassive BH.
+To do so, the spherical symmetric approach of $\Phi$ (Eq.~\ref{eq:Pe10}) is insufficient to account for the cylindrical symmetric gravitomagnetic potential $\Phi_{\rm m1}$.
+Solving the cylindrical symmetric system (Eq.~\ref{eq:sp20}) lies beyond the scope of the present paper.